Estimating a probability mass function with unknown labels: Computation of the nonparametric maximum likelihood estimator

 \section{Computation of the nonparametric maximum likelihood estimator}

-In this appendix we discuss an implementation of data, of the likelihood and the Stochastic Approximation EM algorithm (SAEM) used to calculate the NPMLE introduced in the previous section, in particular, the sieved model defined in \eqref{eq:phihat}.
+In this appendix we discuss an implementation of data, of the likelihood and the Stochastic Approximation EM algorithm (SAEM) used to calculate the NPMLE introduced in the previous section, in particular, the sieved model defined in Equation (7) of the main article.